Wrist Pain Relief · Liverpool City Centre

 Should I wear a wrist brace or splint?

 It depends on the condition.
-Night splints can help carpal tunnel symptoms.
-Thumb spica braces can offload De Quervain's.
-Wrist braces during lifting can protect a recovering injury.
-But long-term constant bracing weakens the wrist and isn't a treatment in itself.
+Night splints can help carpal tunnel symptoms, thumb spica braces can offload De Quervain's, and wrist braces during lifting can protect a recovering injury.
+But long-term constant bracing weakens the wrist and is not a treatment in itself.
+We will tell you exactly when and how to use a brace if it will help, and when to stop.

 Can I keep training, climbing, or lifting while we treat my wrist?

 Usually yes, in a modified form.
 For climbers we might reduce volume, change grip styles, or temporarily avoid specific holds.
 For lifters we modify front rack positions, swap pressing variations, or change grip.
 Complete cessation is rarely needed and often slows recovery.
+Some injuries (recent TFCC tears, suspected scaphoid issues) do need a short period of rest before loading, and we will tell you which category you are in.

-Related pages
+Related services and pages

-Get the diagnosis right.
+Get the diagnosis right

 Most wrist pain we see has been mislabelled before it gets to us.
 Start with an accurate assessment and the rest of the plan looks after itself.